Request Accommodations

 - Indicate whether the impact is current and stable or fluctuating (conditions that fluctuate over time may require more recent documentation and ongoing updates of documentation).

-- Be submitted on official letterhead of the professional describing the disability.
+- Be submitted on official letterhead.

-- If initial documentation is incomplete or does not adequately address the criteria to determine the extent of a disability or the need for accommodation, the University has the discretion to require additional documentation.
-Any cost incurred in obtaining documentation is the responsibility of the student.
+Students with multiple disabilities are encouraged to identify all diagnosed conditions, so CADR can make the most appropriate accommodation recommendations.
+If documentation is incomplete or does not sufficiently address access needs, the University has the discretion to require additional documentation.
+Any costs associated with obtaining documentation are the responsibility of the student.

 Forms and Documents